JoseQuintas/hwgui/contrib/qrencode/Readme.txt

 - GTK/LINUX with gcc
 - Borland C with DLL, see extra instructions

-*) Build script only build the library, not the sample and demo program.

 Build scripts for other compilers are delivered as soon as possible.